gocd/gocd-trial/README.md

 ```
 git push
 ```
 Once you push the commit, you will see "build_test" pipeline gets triggered and start building.
-Later, all the other downstream pipelines will get trigger as they are configured as [pipeline dependencies](https://docs.gocd.org/current/configuration/managing_dependencies.html).
+Later, all the other downstream pipelines will get triggered as they are configured as [pipeline dependencies](https://docs.gocd.org/current/configuration/managing_dependencies.html).

 ## Update the configuration